'Healing is coming': First Americans vaccinated as U.S. death toll passes 300,000 | Health

 'Healing is coming': First Americans vaccinated as U.S. death toll passes 300,000

-An intensive care unit nurse became the first person in the United States to receive the Pfizer/BioNTech COVID-19 vaccine on Monday, calling it a sign that "healing is coming," as the U.S. coronavirus death toll crossed a staggering 300,000 lives lost.
-Sandra Lindsay, who has treated some of the sickest COVID-19 patients for months, was given the vaccine at Long Island Jewish Medical Center in the New York City borough of Queens, an early epicenter of the country's COVID-19 outbreak, receiving applause on a livestream with New York Governor Andrew Cuomo.
+A New York City intensive care unit nurse on Monday became the first person in the United States to receive a coronavirus vaccine, calling it a sign that "healing is coming," as the nation's COVID-19 death toll crossed a staggering 300,000 lives lost.
+Sandra Lindsay, who has treated some of the sickest COVID-19 patients for months, was inoculated at Long Island Jewish Medical Center in the New York City borough of Queens, an early epicenter of the country's coronavirus outbreak, receiving applause on a livestream with New York Governor Andrew Cuomo.

 "It didn't feel any different from taking any other vaccine," Lindsay said.
 "I feel hopeful today, relieved.
 I feel like healing is coming.
 I hope this marks the beginning of the end of a very painful time in our history.
 "I want to instill public confidence that the vaccine is safe," she added.